AlberTajuelo/ansible-kerberos-server/README.md

 In the folder, `example` you can check an example project that shows how to deploy a Kerberos Server in two hosts.

-In order to run it, you will need to have Vagrant and the **ansible-kerberos-server** roles installed.
+In order to run it, you will need to have Vagrant and the **ansible-kerberos-server** role installed.
 Please check https://www.vagrantup.com for more information about Vagrant and our Installation section.

 ```
 $ cd example/my-playbook